-In aerobic activity, your body uses oxygen in a process that breaks down fat and glucose for energy.
-Aerobic exercise refers to any physical activity that uses the large muscles in your arms and legs and makes your heart and lungs work harder.
+In aerobic activity, your body uses oxygen in a process that breaks down glucose and fat for energy.
+Aerobic exercise refers to any physical activity that uses the large muscles in your arms, legs and hips and makes your heart and lungs work harder.

-Good examples are swimming, cycling, rowing, jogging, brisk walking, cross country skiing, touch football and aerobics or ‘cardio’ classes at the gym.
-Do these exercises regularly and you’ll get something wonderful in return — stamina.
+Aerobic means "with oxygen".
+Aerobic exercise refers to the use of oxygen when muscles generate energy during moderate-intensity physical activity.
+Good examples of aerobic exercise are swimming, cycling, rowing, jogging, brisk walking, cross country skiing, touch football and aerobics or ‘cardio’ classes at the gym.
+Do these exercises regularly and you can get something wonderful in return — stamina.
 This means you’ll be able to do any kind of physical activity for longer without getting tired.

 It increases the capacity of your heart and lungs to take oxygen-rich blood to your muscles.
-This means your muscles can produce energy for movement over a longer period, making it easier to do any kind of physical activity — walking, gardening, shopping — for longer.
-When physical activity gets easier, you’re likely to do more of it, and this builds stronger muscles that let you do even more physical activity without feeling tired.
+This means your muscles can produce energy for movement over a longer period.
+You may then find it easier to do any kind of physical activity — walking, gardening, shopping — for longer.
+When physical activity gets easier, you’re likely to do more of it.
+This can help build stronger muscles that let you do even more physical activity without feeling tired.

 More vigorous forms of exercise aren’t generally recommended for some people.
-Check with your doctor first if you’re pregnant, over 40, have been leading a mostly inactive lifestyle, or have heart disease, a family history of heart disease or any other major health problem.
+Check with your doctor first if:

 This information has been developed and reviewed for Bupa by health professionals and to the best of their knowledge is current and based on reputable sources of medical research.
 It should be used as a guide only and should not be relied upon as a substitute for professional medical or other health professional advice.